PlaidCloud/website/content/en/docs/tasks/administer-cluster/manage-resources/cpu-default-namespace.md

 You must have access to create namespaces in your cluster.

-If you're not already familiar with what Kubernetes means by 1.0 CPU, read [meaning of CPU](/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu).
+If you're not already familiar with what PlaidCloud means by 1.0 CPU, read [meaning of CPU](/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu).

 <!-- steps -->